o-tho/autograder/README.md

 Scan to grayscale (and not to "black and white" or binary), because many scanners use bad algorithms for the conversion to pure black and white.
-`autograder` also uses pure black and white internally by converting grayscale to binary using Otsu's method.
+`autograder` also uses pure black and white internally by converting grayscale to binary using Kapur's algorithm, which is significantly better than what we have seen any scanner use.
+So please, do yourself a favour and scan to grayscale.

 In the *Generate Report* view you can upload a `template.json`, a `key.json` and an image container (like a multi-page tiff, a PDF, or a single image).